December 12, 2022

 HPV refers to a group of viruses usually spread through sexual activity.
 In most cases, the virus goes away on its own and doesn’t interfere with health.
 But if it persists for a long time, it can lead to cancer.
 About 10% of women with HPV infections develop long-lasting HPV infection that puts them at risk for cervical cancer as well as vaginal cancer.

-HPV infection can cause cell changes called precancers which can eventually lead to vaginal cancer.
+HPV infection can cause cell changes called precancers which can eventually lead to this disease.
 If left untreated for long, these cells can be a threat.
 That is why it is crucial to stay up to date with pap smears.

 If a woman has any condition that weakens the immune system like HIV, AIDS, or Lupus, she is at an increased risk of getting vaginal cancer.